How to build your confidence up for labour

 Go through your birth plan again, and make sure your hospital bag is fully packed.
 Nothing gives you more confidence than being prepared so you may find our section on the three stages of labour useful too.

 Talk it through

 Most importantly, don’t bottle it up!
-Talk to your partner or midwife about your concerns or why not chat to other mums-to-be in our forums.
+Talk to your partner or midwife about your concerns or why not chat to other mums-to-be on our Facebook page.
 You could also speak to any of your friends who have already had children, they probably had the same questions and worries as you before they gave birth.

 An antenatal class is also a great place to talk about your fears and find out more information.
 These classes help you understand labour which can answer some of the questions you may have.
 They also offer practical information for when you take your baby home.

 The other parents-to-be at the class will be going through the same thing you are, so it’s an ideal opportunity to make friends and chat through your worries too.

 And don’t forget the end result!